bilalshareef/building-rest-api-using-php/README.md

 | PUT         | /api/products/3 | Updates a single product of primary key 3   |
 | DELETE      | /api/products/7 | Deletes a single product of primary key 7   |

-The PHP file(products.php) is where we will put all our API code.
+The PHP file(`products.php`) is where we will put all our API code.
 Also note that we need to rewrite the URL in order to follow the REST rules.
-So add a .htaccess file to /api/ folder and put the following in it.
-So /api/products.php?product_id=5 becomes /api/products/5.
+So add a `.htaccess` file to `/api/` folder and put the following in it.
+So `/api/products.php?product_id=5` becomes `/api/products/5`.

 ```
 RewriteEngine On # Turn on the rewriting engine